Making yourself fluent in Spanish...

 to your schedule, experience or learning style.
 For example:

 - Take it one step at the time.
-You can take each of the 5 Beginner (introductory) courses, then move to Intermediate (6 courses), then to
+You can take each of the 4

 by all means, go ahead and jump.